Kalaallit Nunaat high arctic tundra

-The Kalaallit Nunaat high arctic tundra ecoregion (WWF ID: NA1112) covers the coastal areas of northern and eastern Greenland (called Kalaallit Nunaat in the Greenlandic language).
+The Kalaallit Nunaat high arctic tundra ecoregion covers the coastal areas of northern including the upper half of the west coast and the upper one-third of the east coast.
+Greenland (called Kalaallit Nunaat in the Greenlandic language).
 Areas inland of this strip of land are either covered in ice or bare rock.
 About one-third of the region is covered by mosses and lichens, and another 3% by herbaceous vegetation and shrubs.
 The largest national park in the world, Northeast Greenland National Park, protects a majority of the land within the ecoregion.
+The Pituffik Space Base is also located in this ecoregion.

 Location and description

 The ecoregion covers the coastal fringe of Greenland, from 75° N latitude at Melville Bay, around the northern coast to 70° N at Scoresby Bay on the east coast.
 The coastal bands south of this are in the Kalaallit Nunaat low arctic tundra ecoregion.
 The coast is rugged, although less so than the south, with deep inlets from the sea.
 The most ice-free of this coastal band is on the northeast, in the region of Peary Land.
 The lower soil is permafrost.